wp-plugins/readable-names/readme.txt

 Download the [development version](http://downloads.wordpress.org/plugin/readable-names.zip).
 In there you will find the file `readable-names.pot`.
 Translate it with “[Poedit](http://www.poedit.net/)”.
 Contact me through the [support forum](http://wordpress.org/tags/readable-names).

-= What is the value of the plugin? =
+= Why should I forbid the use of any foreign alphabet? =

-You cannot read foreign alphabet characters. “Доктор Бро” is just not readable for you, if you don't know Russian.
-Strangers who want to leave comments on *your* blog, have to speak *your* language.
-The commenter is always the guest.
+You cannot read foreign alphabet characters. “Доктор Бро” is just not readable for you, if you don't speak Russian.

 == Screenshots ==